derekwongtf/de-zoomcamp-project2/README.md

 # Problem
 1. What is the trend of the total violation parking tickets over a certain of period?
-2. what are the major of the violation parking tickets?
+2. What are the major of the violation parking tickets?

 # Technologies
 The following tools are used in this project.

-Terraform - manage the infrastructure resource on cloud Google Cloud Storage - datalake
+Terraform - manage the infrastructure resource on cloud

+Google Cloud Storage - datalake

-Google Compute Engine(GCE) - virtual machine to host this project data pipeline Google BigQuery - data warehouse
+Google Compute Engine(GCE) - virtual machine to host this project data pipeline

+Google BigQuery - data warehouse

-Prefect Cloud - manage and monitor the workflow dbt cloud - transformation tool to implement data modeling Looker Studio - visualize data and create dashboard
+Prefect Cloud - manage and monitor the workflow

+dbt cloud - transformation tool to implement data modeling

+Looker Studio - visualize data and create dashboard

 # Point to Note
 * This project uses **GCS Bucket** as the data lake.
 The data file of each fiscal year is converted from a single csv into **hive-partitioned parquet** using the **SPARK**.